Generating spectral dental panoramic images from single energy computed tomography volumes: Methods

 After the dental arch is complete, the subsequent step is forward projecting the frames.
 The X-AID module uses a ray-driven forward projector which traces the path from the source to the target pixel and sums up everything along the path.
 The panoramic reconstruction is carried out by summing the frames according to the movement profile generated using the dental arch (c.f. fig. \ref{fig_workflow}).

 The output of the panoramic reconstruction is called a panoramic equivalent thickness image (PETI) in this framework.
-In this case, the volume was thresholded into soft tissue and cortical bone.
-Thus, the output here is two PETIs of soft tissue and cortical bone with a unit of thickness (mm by default).
+In this case, the volume was thresholded into soft tissue and dentin.
+Thus, the output here is two PETIs of soft tissue and dentin with a unit of thickness (mm by default).

-For the generation of log images, cortical bone and soft tissue PETIs were used as basis materials.
-The linear attenuation coefficients (LACs) are obtained from \cite{hubbell1995tables}.
-The pyXSFW framework \cite{malecki2012quantitative} was used to model the tungsten spectrum.
+For the generation of log images, dentin and soft tissue PETIs were used as basis materials.
+The linear attenuation coefficients (LACs) are obtained from the XCOM database \cite{hubbell1995tables}.
+The pyXSFW framework \cite{malecki2012quantitative} was used to model the tungsten anode spectrum.
 The detector was modeled as having a sensor thickness of 0.75 mm of cadmium telluride, with each absorbed photon inducing one count.
 With the spectrum and the LAC(s) known for both basis materials and the detector, the output signal can be calculated:

-where $I_0(E)$ is the input spectrum, $D(E)$ is the detector absorption efficiency, $F(E)$ is the spectral response of the detector, $t_{st}$ and $t_{cb}$ are the respective soft tissue and cortical bone line integral lengths, while $\mu_{st}(E)$ and $\mu_{cb}(E)$ are the energy-dependent soft tissue and cortical bone LACs, respectively.
+where $I_0(E)$ is the input spectrum, $D(E)$ is the detector absorption efficiency, $F(E)$ is the spectral response of the detector, $A_{st}$ and $A_{d}$ are the respective soft tissue and dentin line integral lengths, while $\mu_{st}(E)$ and $\mu_{d}(E)$ are the energy-dependent soft tissue and dentin LACs, respectively.

 No quantum noise was added to the images in this work, as the purpose was to evaluate the feasibility of the results in the sense that the output is as expected.
 While the experimental results are subject to quantum noise, it would not make the comparison easier or better to add noise to the synthetic images.
 If there was a need to add quantum noise, it should be added to the forward projected frames before panoramic reconstruction.
 This would ensure that the reconstructed image has a realistic noise distribution.